HaroldF415/module-002-assessment-prep/README.md

 ```
 and so on...

-Solve the functions however you want, but use the functions that are needed in each function.
+Solve the functions however you want, but use the functions that are needed in each test.